solana-labs/solana/book/src/jsonrpc-api.md

 ---

 ### accountUnsubscribe
-Unsubscribe from account userdata change notifications
+Unsubscribe from account change notifications

 ##### Parameters:
 * `integer` - id of account Subscription to cancel